If you made any changes in Pure these will be visible here soon.

 Methodological knowledge

 Qualitative methods including interviews, observation and documentary analysis.
-Our team have pioneered the use of observation within NHS settings.
+Our team pioneered the use of observation within NHS settings.

 Mixed and survey methods, focus groups and citizens panels.